satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T01_RHadoop_visitors_prediction.md

 3. set up env variables; run R from console and check that these variables are accessable

 Environment variables required for RHadoop is 'HADOOP_CMD' and 'HADOOP_STREAMING', details are described in [RHadoop Wiki](https://github.com/RevolutionAnalytics/RHadoop/wiki/rmr).
 To facilitate development, RStudio server is recommended to be installed.
 It provides the same GUI for development as standalone RStudio.
-RStudio WebUI accessible just after instalation at <host>:8787
+RStudio WebUI accessible just after instalation at '<host>:8787'

 ### Overview

 We age going to predict number of visitors in the next period for each country/state using RHadoop.
+We will do it with lineral regression

 ## Step 1.
 Create table with required data